TheRealAnonymous008/quartz/content/details/machine learning/natural language processing/DeepSeek.md

 		* It is also multilingual compared to prior English-centric datasets.

 * It is initialized from DeepSeek-Coder since it was found that coding models can aid in this task, particularly for program-aided mathematical reasoning but  also for tasks without tool use.
-* Supervised Fine Tuning was done via an [[Instruction Tuning|instruction tuning]] dataset covering problems from different fields and complexity levels, paired with solutions in CoT, PoT and reasoning format.
+* Supervised [[LLM Fine Tuning|Fine Tuning]] was done via an [[Instruction Tuning|instruction tuning]] dataset covering problems from different fields and complexity levels, paired with solutions in CoT, PoT and reasoning format.
 	* Results show *ArXiv Papers seem ineffective in improving mathematical reasoning.*

 	  Though do note the following.
 The paper has not investigated